 Exterior of Halal Fusion

-Follow us @thehungryblackman on Facebook or IG to add amazing Black owned eateries across the United States to your foodie-indulgence list!
-Or subscribe to our blog by placing your email below for up-to-date emails and newsletters.
+Follow us @thehungryblackman on social media to add amazing Black owned eateries across the United States to your foodie-indulgence list!

 To celebrate National Black Business Month (August), The Hungry Black Man Media will release a series of articles covering the Black Philadelphia food scene.
 Our Miami-based team traveled to Philly to eat, explore, and experience Black Philadelphia and we were pleasantly surprised.
 The city has an amazing spirit with great potential to transform its challenged Black neighborhoods into tourist destinations, especially through cultural and culinary tourism.

 Our team visited Halal Fusion Chinese Restaurant, owned and operated by a father and son duo concerned that their neighborhood was filled with small businesses that did not reflect the residents’ culture, values or healthy offerings.
 Their solution is not only a healthier, tastier version of traditional Chinese cuisine, but the diverse kitchen is another bonus of this gem of a restaurant.
 Experienced Chinese head chefs share space with neighborhood youth who are learning and working alongside the sauté warriors!

 As for the food, son and co-owner, Tahir, explained that the proteins are soured from Halal famers and their veggies are locally sourced.
 BTW, if you’re watching your calories, the sauteed veggies are outstanding!
 Zaire also stressed that they use considerably less sodium and oil than other local Chinese takeout spots.
 Having this healthier, still very tasty option is hugely significant since scores of the neighborhood’s smaller Chinese restaurants that serve a disproportionate number of Black families have been cited for questionable meat purveyors and unsanitary kitchens.